WordPress/gutenberg/packages/babel-plugin-import-jsx-pragma/README.md

 };
 ```

+_Note:_ `@wordpress/babel-plugin-import-jsx-pragma` is now included in `@wordpress/babel-preset-default` (default preset for WordPress development).
+If you are using it, you shouldn't need to include this plugin anymore in your Babel config.

 ## Options

 As the `@babel/transform-react-jsx` plugin offers options to customize the `pragma` to which the transform references, there are equivalent options to assign for customizing the imports generated.